dliu27/TwitchStats/README.md

 ## Demo: [Netlify](https://twitch-api-spa.netlify.app/) (Try 'tarik'.
 Open console to see fetched/cached data usage.
 Delete 'vuex' localStorage key to delete cache.)

-Twitch API SPA project written in Vue 3 + TailwindCSS in Vite.
+Minimalistic SPA project written in Vue 3 + TailwindCSS using the Twitch API.
 I finished this project in a week without any experience in Vue 3 or TailwindCSS.
 In the end, I learned a lot about full-stack development and production-code concepts.

+## Technical Features
+- Caching all Twitch API data fetched using Vuex (Vue state management library), and vuex-persist to leverage localStorage to persist this data
+- Cached data expires in 15 minutes and is refreshed accordingly
+- Skeleton Loading components with animation to show while data is being loaded in
+- Debouncing of search bar input
+- Formatting of numbers to human-friendly format (2 hours ago, 250k views, etc)
+- Hover states and clickable links for everything

 ## Features
 * Home Page: Component to search Twitch users